Rahma5983/My-CollegeandHostel-LTSU-Website/README.md

-# My College & Hostel — LTSU Website
+# My College & Hostel — Lamrin Tech Skills University, Ropar, Punjab.

 A clean, responsive informational website for a college and hostel (LTSU).
 This repository contains the source for the public-facing site that provides information about the college, hostel facilities, admissions, contacts, and other resources.